New Ross, Co. Wexford

 The town grew around the bridge built by William Marshal, son-in-law of Richard de Clare, 2nd Earl of Pembroke (Strongbow), and a leader of the Norman invasion of Ireland.
 The town of New Ross (the town of the new bridge) was granted a Royal Charter in 1207.

-New Ross was originally the headquarters for a shipping line which carried Irish emigrants to America.
-One such emigrant was Patrick Kennedy, great grandfather the most famous Irish American, President John Fitzgerald Kennedy.
+New Ross was originally the headquarters for a shipping line that carried Irish emigrants to America.
+One such emigrant was Patrick Kennedy, great grandfather of the most famous Irish American, President John Fitzgerald Kennedy.
 A statue of John F. Kennedy is located on the quayside.
 The statue was unveiled in July 2008 by his sister Jean Kennedy Smith.
-The nearby village of Dunganstown was the ancestral home of the U.S. president John F. Kennedy, whose great-grandfather sailed for the United States from New Ross in the 1840s.
+The nearby village of Dunganstown was the ancestral home of U.S. President John F. Kennedy, whose great-grandfather sailed for the United States from New Ross in the 1840s.
 And the JFK Arboretum is also located to the south of the town.

 New Ross is home to the Dunbrody replica famine ship which is moored on the Quay, and allows visitors to experience the sights and smells of life aboard the emigrant ship It includes the bell from the original famine ship, donated by the Graves family.

-The town also houses The Emigrant Flame; a constantly burning flame in memorandum of the emigrants of the famine.
-On June 18th 2013, a gathering formed at the graveside of President John F. Kennedy in Arlington Cemetery, Virginia.
-The purpose was to take a light for the eternal flame at President Kennedys graveside and to bring it to New Ross to light the Emigrant Flame which now stands beside the Dunbrody Famine Ship Experience on the quayside in New Ross.
+The town also houses The Emigrant Flame; a constantly burning flame in the memorandum of the emigrants of the famine.
+On June 18th, 2013, a gathering formed at the graveside of President John F. Kennedy in Arlington Cemetery, Virginia.
+The purpose was to take a light for the eternal flame at President Kennedy’s graveside and to bring it to New Ross to light the Emigrant Flame which now stands beside the Dunbrody Famine Ship Experience on the quayside in New Ross.
 The flame now burns permanently to remember all emigrants throughout the world.
-The journey of the Flame also symbolically fulfilled President Kennedys promise “to return to Ireland in the springtime”.
+The journey of the Flame also symbolically fulfilled President Kennedy’s promise “to return to Ireland in the springtime”.

 Source: dunbrody.com